 Undergraduate students will be eligible for Latin honors designation on their transcript, diploma, and at commencement, if they complete their program with a cumulative GPA falling in the following ranges.

 Graduate students will be eligible for Distinguished Scholar designation on their transcript, diploma, and at commencement, if they complete their program with a cumulative GPA of 3.97 or higher.

 For undergraduate and graduate students, the cumulative GPA applies to coursework completed at CSU Global and does not include transfer work.
 Students who repeat courses for academic credit (including the receipt of D, F, and WA grades) are not eligible for honors designation.

 CSU Global is also a member of the Golden Key Honor Society.
 Membership in Golden Key is by invitation only, a privilege extended to sophomores, juniors and seniors who are in the top 15% of the active student population, based on cumulative GPA.
-Students must have also completed 30 or more residential credits at CSU Global and be in good academic and financial standing to qualify.
-Graduate school students who have a 3.8 GPA or higher and are in good academic and financial standing with the university are also invited to join.
+Undergraduate students must have also completed 30 or more residential credits at CSU Global and be in good academic and financial standing to qualify.
+Graduate school students who have a 3.7 GPA or higher and are in good academic and financial standing with the university are also invited to join.

 The official graduation list is prepared each term by the Office of the Registrar.
 Students will not be eligible to graduate unless their names appear on the approved list during that term.

 CSU Global does not maintain or provide class ranks.

 Diplomas are mailed once a student's degree has been conferred.
 Names are printed on the diplomas as requested by the student on the Graduation Application.
 Candidates for graduation receive email confirmation of the spelling of their name and are responsible for notifying the school of any discrepancies prior to the end of the term in which they applied for graduation.